Kyiv acts on 'compromise' plan after filing WTO trade complaint over food ban | Headlines

 Ukraine appealed to three neighbouring countries in the European Union on Tuesday to embark on "constructive dialogue" to end a dispute over agricultural trade, and approved what it called a "compromise scenario."
 Poland, Slovakia and Hungary announced restrictions on imports from Ukraine on Friday after the European Commission decided not to extend a ban on sales into Ukraine's five EU neighbours, which also include Romania and Bulgaria.

-The Polish, Slovak and Hungarian governments said their actions were intended to protect their farmers and national economies from a surge of grain and food imports from Ukraine since its invasion by Russia last year.
+The Polish, Slovak and Hungarian governments said their actions sought to protect farmers from a surge of grain and food imports from Ukraine since its invasion by Russia last year.
 A World Trade Organization spokesperson confirmed that Ukraine had taken the first step in a trade dispute by filing a complaint to the global trade body.

 "We can confirm that a request for consultations was received Monday evening.
-Further information will be provided once the request has been circulated to our members," the spokesperson said in an emailed response to a Reuters request for comment.
+Further information will be provided once the request has been circulated to our members," the spokesperson said in an email addressed to Reuters.
 He did not name the countries although Kyiv had previously said the complaint targeted Poland, Slovakia and Hungary.

 Shmyhal said Kyiv had proposed to the European Commission, the EU executive, and neighboring countries an export control plan on four groups of farm products to prevent market distortions -- a plan he described as a compromise scenario.
 "We once again call on our neighbours to abandon harmful and illegal restrictions, political populism and embark on the path of constructive dialogue, from which everyone will actually benefit," he said.